AdobeXD/plugin-samples/tutorials/quick-start-react/index.md

 └── webpack.config.js
 ```

-### 0. Install dependencies
+### 1. Install dependencies
-In order to corretly use React in XD, you will have to install dependencies correctly.
+In order to correctly use React in XD, you will have to install dependencies correctly.
 Follow the steps below:
 1. List the required dependencies in `manifest.json`
 ```js
 {